vatesfr/xenorchestra-go-sdk/README.md

 # <p align="center">Golang client for XenOrchestra API</p>

-This is a Golang module for the [XenOrchestra](https://github.com/vatesfr/xen-orchestra) JSON-RPC API.
+This is a Golang module for the [XenOrchestra](https://github.com/vatesfr/xen-orchestra) API.
+It provides two client implementations:

-It is used in the [terraform-provider-xenorchestra](https://github.com/vatesfr/terraform-provider-xenorchestra) Terraform provider.
+- **v1**: Uses the JSON-RPC API (legacy)
+- **v2**: Uses the REST API (WIP, should be used in parallel with v1 for missing endpoints, until v2 is fully released)

 ## 📚 Documentation

-TODO
+### v1 Documentation

+The v1 client uses the JSON-RPC API and is primarily used in the [terraform-provider-xenorchestra](https://github.com/vatesfr/terraform-provider-xenorchestra) Terraform provider.

+### v2 Documentation

+The v2 client uses the REST API and provides a more modern, type-safe interface.
+Comprehensive documentation is available in the `docs/v2` directory:

+- [Overview](docs/v2/01-overview.md) - Introduction and key features
+- [Architecture](docs/v2/02-architecture.md) - Design patterns and components
+- [Migration Guide](docs/v2/03-migration-guide.md) - How to migrate from v1 to v2
+- [Service Implementation Guide](docs/v2/04-service-implementation.md) - How to add new services

 ## 🧑🏻‍💻 Usage